Dexilant, 30 mg 28 pcs.

 Gastrointestinal disorders

-Diarrhea, abdominal discomfort and pain, constipation, flatulence, nausea, polyps of the fundamental glands of the stomach (benign).
+Diarrhea, discomfort and pain in the abdomen, constipation, flatulence, nausea, polyps of the fundic glands of the stomach (benign).

 Dry mouth, vomiting.